maneshkarun/producthunt-products-etl/README.md

   - Open the browser and navigate to `http://localhost:6789` to access the Mage
   - Navigate to the `Pipelines` tab and click on the `producthunt_products_etl` pipeline > `Edit Pipeline`
   - In the right pane, click on the variables tab and edit the variable `gcs_filepath_products`
-  - Change the value to `gs://<your-gcs-bucket-name>/product_hunt_data/product_hunt_products/*` modify with your GCS bucket name
+  - Change the value to `gs://<your-gcs-bucket-name>/product_hunt_data/product_hunt_products/*` modify with your GCS bucket name.
+Make sure that the value of the variable is enclosed in quotes.
   - Navigate to the `Pipeines` tab and click on the `producthunt_products_category_etl` pipeline
   - In the right pane, click on the variables tab and edit the variable `gcs_filepath_products_category`
-  - Change the value to `gs://<your-gcs-bucket-name>/product_hunt_data/product_hunt_products_category/*` modify with your GCS bucket name
+  - Change the value to `gs://<your-gcs-bucket-name>/product_hunt_data/product_hunt_products_category/*` modify with your GCS bucket name.
+Make sure that the value of the variable is enclosed in quotes.
-  - Go the `Pipelines` tab and click on the `producthunt_products_etl` pipeline > `Edit pipeline` and go to last leaf node block `trigger_category_pipeline` under more options, click `Execute with all upstream blocks`
+  - Go the `Pipelines` tab and click on the `producthunt_products_etl` pipeline > `Edit pipeline` and go to last node of the pipeline `trigger_category_pipeline` under more options, click `Execute with all upstream blocks`

 This should also trigger the remaining two pipelines `producthunt_products_category_etl` and `dbt_transformation` automatically.
 Go back to dashboard and check the status of the pipelines.

-This might take a while to complete.
+This might take a while to complete [~ 10 mins].
 Once the pipelines are completed, you can check the data in the BigQuery and GCS bucket.

+- GCS Bucket      : product_hunt_data
+- BigQuery Dataset: product_hunt

 #### 5. DBT
 - Transformed tables can be found in the BigQuery dataset `dbt_producthunt`